PeterCamilleri/CX16/quirks/negative.md

 You can easily see these yourself.
 The compliment of any number replaces 0s with 1s and 1s with 0s.
-This means that for every position being added, there will be a 0 and 0 + 1 (and 1 + 0, addition is commutative) add up to 1 in any math system.
-Thus a result of all possible ones.
+This means that for every position being added, there will be a 0 and a 1.
+Now 0 + 1 (and 1 + 0, addition is commutative) add up to 1 in any math system.
+Thus a result of all ones.

 And a register full of ones will roll over to all zeros when a 1 is added to it.
 OK so let's put this together and go for the prize: